pssc/ha-addon-lms/lms/DOCS.md

 I only support it running on 9k you can run it on other ports its untested and unproven.

+## Kown Issues
+ - Permssions somtimes get nuked and reset to root, known to be an issue with restores from backup, lms doesn't run as root, try toggiling the `'set_permissions` option to correct this.

 ## How to use

 Navigate to the web UI via ingress or directly on port 9000 on your ha server and configure.